kyab/travis-test-arduino/README.md

 * Teensy 3.1
 * Espressif ESP8266

-More boards are listed in [PltformIO Boards Explorer](http://platformio.org/#!/boards)
+More boards are listed in [PlatformIO Boards Explorer](http://platformio.org/#!/boards)

 For more detailed information as for Continuous Integration, please visit documentation http://docs.platformio.org/en/latest/ci/index.html